 David Abrams studied both types of law, and from a wider-angle view than Helland and Tabarrok.
 In this study, the unit of observation is the city-year combination, where “cities” are the approximately 500 most populous law enforcement agency jurisdictions (LEAs) in the U.S., while years range from 1965 to 2002.
 The New York Police Department, for example, is the biggest LEA.
 Abrams analyzes whether, on average, robberies and assaults involving guns fell after states enacted mandatory minimums or gun add-ons.

-Two types of law and two kinds of crime make four combinations.
+Two types of law (mandatory minimums and gun add-ons) and two kinds of crime (robbery and assault) make four combinations.
 The paper finds a statistically significant impact in one: gun robberies fall after gun add-on laws are passed, with an elasticity of about –0.1.
 The paper stresses the non-zero finding in the abstract and conclusion.
 That looks a bit like data mining, which is the practice, often unconscious, of trying many things until a statistically significant result inevitably appears.
 Since mined results are statistical flukes filtered from noise, they tend to be fragile: modest changes in statistical method can make them go away.

 I obtained the data and code for the paper and tested its fragility to a few modifications.
 The paper’s data set is posted on the journal’s website.
 In addition to working with that, I went back to the publicly available primary source to reconstruct it—or a version of it.
 I modified Abrams’s methods in three ways:

 - I switched from annual to monthly data, in order to observe more precisely how the gun-involved crime rate evolved right after a sentencing law was passed.